 Things to check before hiring anyone:

-Walk away from anyone who wants a large cash deposit upfront, won't give you a written quote, or tells you the roof needs replacing when they haven't looked at it properly.
+Walk away from anyone who wants a large cash deposit upfront, will not give you a written quote, or tells you the roof needs replacing when they have not looked at it properly.

 Common questions